-Tuition and Fee Data Provided are: 2024-2025 academic costs not currently available Approximate date costs will be available:
+Tuition and Fee Data Provided are: Approximate date costs will be available: 7/1/2024

 G1.
 Undergraduate, full-time tuition, required fees, food and housing

 List the typical tuition, required fees, and food and housing for a full-time undergraduate student for the full 2024-2025 academic year.
 (30 semester hours or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).